McMurdo Sound: Iceberg B-15A

 Research based upon measurements retrieved from a seismometer previously placed on B-15 indicated that ocean swells caused by an earthquake 13000 km away in the Gulf of Alaska caused the breakup, according to a report by the U.S. National Public Radio.
-Wind and sea currents shifted a smaller, but still massive Iceberg B-15A towards McMurdo Sound.
-B-15A's enormous girth temporarily blocked the outflow of pack ice from McMurdo Sound, according to news reports.
+Wind and sea currents shifted the smaller, but still massive Iceberg B-15A towards McMurdo Sound.
+B-15A's girth temporarily blocked the outflow of pack ice from McMurdo Sound.

 Iceberg B-15A's grounding at the mouth of McMurdo Sound also blocked the path for thousands of penguins to reach their food source in open water.
 Moreover, pack ice built up behind the iceberg in the Ross Sea creating a nearly 150 km frozen barrier that blocked two cargo ships en route to supply McMurdo Station, according to the National Science Foundation.

 The icebreakers USCGC Polar Star and the Russian Krasin were required to open a ship channel through ice up to 3 m thick.
 The last leg of the channel followed a route along the eastern shoreline of McMurdo Sound adjacent to Ross Island.
 The icebreakers escorted the tanker USNS Paul Buck to McMurdo Station's ice pier in late January.
 The freighter MV American Tern followed on 3 February.

 Similar pack ice blocked a National Geographic expedition aboard the 34 m Braveheart from reaching B-15A.
 However, expedition divers were able to explore the underwater world of another grounded tabular iceberg.
 They encountered a surprising environment of fish and other sea life secreted within a deep iceberg crevasse.
 Discoveries included starfish, crabs, and ice fish.
 The latter were found to have burrowed thumb-sized holes into the ice.

-The expedition reported an exceedingly rare and seldom witnessed occurrence of an iceberg exploding.
-Shards of ice erupted into the air as if a bomb went off, this only hours after divers surfaced and after the Braveheart moved away from the iceberg (National Geographic).
+The expedition reported witnessing an iceberg exploding.
+Shards of ice erupted into the air as if a bomb went off only hours after divers surfaced and after the Braveheart moved away from the iceberg (National Geographic).